borg/ofxEditableSVG/README.md

 Update Sep 18, 2016

-+Changed name top ofxEditableSVG to prevent naming conflict with core addon
++Changed name from ofxSVG to ofxEditableSVG to prevent naming conflict with core addon

 Update Oct 20, 2015